Thank you for your interest in undergraduate study at Queen Mary. This page provides advice and guidance for completing your application form.

-To apply for most of our undergraduate courses, you go through the Universities and Colleges Admissions Service (UCAS).
+Applications for our undergraduate courses should be made online though the Universities and Colleges Admissions Service (UCAS).

 You can choose up to five courses in your UCAS application.
 You can apply for more than one course offered by a university – just make a separate entry for each choice.

 You can only choose four medicine or dentistry courses in your application but you can add a fifth choice as long as it is a different subject.

 The UCAS course code can be found on the course page.

 If you've used all five choices in your UCAS application and don’t hold any offers, you can make a new application through UCAS Extra.
 UCAS Extra runs from February to June each year.

 Queen Mary welcomes applications through UCAS Extra and we will advertise all courses that are still taking applications through Extra on UCAS Search.
 Some courses will not be available, including medicine, dentistry and any other course that we close to applications after the 15 October or 15 January deadlines.